frankframework/frank-config-layout/ALGORITHMS.md

 # Node positions and edge routes

-When layers are established and when the nodes (including intermediates) have been sorted within their layers, then x- and y-coordinates can be calculated.
+When layers have been established and when the nodes (including intermediates) have been sorted within their layers, then x- and y-coordinates can be calculated.
 A few keypoints of this calculation are explained here.

 ### X-coordinates of nodes